Issued memberships

 - the sale is for a specific client;

-- the item is a service or an appointment service;
+- the item is a service or appointment service;

-- the client has an available issued membership that:
+- the client has an available issued membership that is theirs or shared with them and that:

 - is not deactivated;